Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 This rite may be performed by anyone who is Faith in Higher Power, even if they are not a follower of Lazarolth, so long as it is known by them.

-The target is Cursed, and they are infected with a serious random disease chosen by Staff.
+The target is Damned, and they are infected with a serious random disease chosen by Staff.
 The true name of the individual who performed the rite will be made known to nearby followers of Lazarolth in dreams.

 Forsake God’s Gift – First Trial of Unbecoming